Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Data Filter by Character and Sort on Form.

-Version 1.0 of this Article was originally published in April 2009 and introduces a significant change in the Demo Application in Version 2.0.
+Version 1.0 of this Article was originally published in April 2009 and introduces a significant change in the Demo Application Version 2.0.
 In this version, the Event Subroutines are executed from the standalone class module, rather than from the form module.

 After realizing the advantages of Event Procedures Coding in Standalone Class Modules, I found it difficult to revert to the traditional, less organized, and time-consuming Form/Report Module VBA Coding procedures.